Dev-Tom9/Synapse-Ai/README.md

 ### Option 2 — Sidebar Input

-Enter your API key securely in the app sidebar during runtime.
+Enter your API key securely during runtime.

+> **If you leave it blank or run out of quota**, the app runs fully in **demo mode** with realistic example reports.

 ---